-- 63 Meetings of the supervisory body shall take place at least once a quarter.
-An annual meeting schedule shall be drawn up. - The report of the supervisory body in accordance with regulation number 143 shall indicate the number of meetings of the supervisory body and its committees in which each member participated.
+- Meetings of the supervisory body shall take place at least once a quarter.
+An annual meeting schedule shall be drawn up. - The report of the supervisory body in accordance with regulation number 147 shall indicate the number of meetings of the supervisory body and its committees in which each member participated.
 Participation shall also be deemed to have taken place via video or telephone conferences. - Meetings of the supervisory body and its committees shall be convened by the chairperson with at least two weeks' notice in writing, stating the place and time of the meeting, the agenda and notification of proposed decisions.
 The invitation shall be accompanied by discussion documents explaining the subject and purpose of the proposed resolutions.
-At the same time as it is sent to the members of the supervisory body, the shareholdings management of the public authority shall receive all documents.
+At the same time as it is sent to the members of the supervisory body, the administrative management of the public authority or the organisational unit to which the shareholdings management of the public authority has been delegated shall receive all documents to the extent legally possible.

 The meetings of the supervisory body and its committees shall be transcribed in minutes to be signed by the chairperson of the supervisory body and the keeper of the minutes.
 The minutes shall include the place and date of the meeting, the participants, the agenda, the course of the meeting and, in the case of the supervisory body, its decisions and, in the case of committees, its recommendations to the supervisory body.
-The minutes shall be sent to each member of the supervisory body or each committee member as well as to the shareholdings management very promptly, but no later than eight weeks after the meeting, and submitted to the supervisory body for approval at the next meeting.
+The minutes shall be sent to each member of the supervisory body or each committee member as well as - to the extent legally possible - to the shareholdings management very promptly, but no later than eight weeks after the meeting, and submitted to the supervisory body for approval at the next meeting.